USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_compile_and_run.md

 -  Potential vorticity scaling for stratosphere/troposphere exchange (pv_o3)
 -  Meteorology-chemistry coupling (twoway)

 The user has the ability to configure the model in a multitude of ways but selecting from different options for each scientific process.
 Model configuration is split into build time options and run time options.
 To modify any science options during build time, edit the `bldit_cctm.csh` script.
 The `bldit_cctm.csh` script also contains other information, such as the option to run in single or multiprocessor mode as well as debug mode.
+To modify any run time options, such as turn on in-line biogenic emission calculation or use in-line windblown dust emission, edit the run script, `run_cctm.csh`, and set the corresponding environment variable.
 To read more about build and run time configurations for specific scientific processes, see the next chapter [(Chapter 6)](CMAQ_UG_ch06_configuring_the_model.md).
 To see a complete list configuration options reference [Appendix A](CMAQ_UG_appendix_A.md).

 Once the `bldit_cctm.csh` script is configured to the user's preference, the user is ready to run the script to build the CCTM executable.
 To do this run the following commands: